alex-precosky/PDCurses_demo/README.md

     $ cmake .. -G "Visual Studio 14 2015 Win64"
     $ cmake --build .

 Adjusting the output project file as necessary depending on the version of visual studio to build for.
-Then the project can be build as...
+Then the project can be built as...

     $ msbuild /p:Configuration=Release Project.sln